-- Programmes under the programme areas: "Education, Scholarships, Apprenticeships and Youth Entrepreneurship", "Cultural Entrepreneurship, Cultural Heritage and Cultural Cooperation", "Civil Society", "Social Dialogue - Decent Work" and "Asylum and Migration"; - Small grants schemes referred to in Reg.
+- 1. Programmes under the programme areas: "Education, Scholarships, Apprenticeships and Youth Entrepreneurship", "Cultural Entrepreneurship, Cultural Heritage and Cultural Cooperation", "Civil Society", "Social Dialogue Decent Work" and "Asylum and Migration"; - 2.
+Small grants schemes referred to in Reg.
 Art.
-6.6 and fund for bilateral relations; - Scholarships; - Projects targeting Roma inclusion.
+6.6 and fund for bilateral relations; - 3.
+Scholarships; - 4.
+Projects targeting Roma inclusion.

-Projects that do not fall under the cases mentioned above can also benefit the exception, provided that they fall within a dedicated component related to the exceptions mentioned in Reg.
+Projects that do not fall under the cases mentioned above can also benefit from the exception, provided that they fall within the scope of one of the cases mentioned in Reg.
 Art 6.4.9.

-2.2.1 Programme Level
+3.4 Programme Level